Finally, some good news for international students in Australia!

 It has also been flexible in cases where the pandemic has prevented international students meeting their visa conditions.

-If you have any questions about your visa and how you should proceed, book a Discovery Session.
+If you have any questions about your visa and how you should proceed, book an appointment here.

 Our Migration Superhero Sarah Gillis can discuss your options and outline the best path forward for you.
 If you are outside the country, she can meet via Zoom – so you won’t miss out!